-- Alerting CSIRT, developers, and the EGI middleware unit as soon as a possible Critical issue has been identified. - Consider whether it is practical to make fix the software and make a release on a very short time scale.
-This will involve a discussion with the developers and the EGI middleware unit. - If it is not, then in conjunction with CSIRT, developers, reporter and any other appropriate people discuss what should be done in the short term.
+- Alerting CSIRT, developers, and UMD as soon as a possible Critical issue has been identified. - Consider whether it is practical to make a patch on a very short time scale. - If it is not, then in conjunction with CSIRT, developers, reporter and any other appropriate people discuss what should be done in the short term.
 This may be to advise sites to disable a service until the problem can be resolved, or take some sort of other mitigating operational action.
 This will need to be considered on a case by case basis. - Another option may be to set a longer target date than the default 3 days, but this should be agreed between the software providers, SVG, and CSIRT. - Inform sites on what should be done.
 This may be in the form of a normal advisory, or it may require special action.

-3.4 Issuing advisories
+4.3.
+Issuing advisories